nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

      - HUMID
    * - Air pressure
      - AIR_PRESS
+   * - Light sensor
+     - LIGHT

-By default, the application uses simulated sensor data, but it can be configured with Kconfig options to use real sensors to collect data.
+On the nRF9160 DK, the application uses simulated sensor data by default, but it can be configured with Kconfig options to use real sensors to collect data.
+On the Thingy:91, onboard sensors are used by default.
+GPS is enabled by default on both the boards.

-In addition to the sensor data, the application retrieves information about the LTE modem, such as the signal strength, battery voltage, and current operator.
+In addition to the sensor data, the application retrieves information from the LTE modem, such as the signal strength, battery voltage, and current operator.
-This information is available in nRF Cloud under the sensor type "DEVICE".
+This information is available in nRF Cloud under the section **Cellular Link Monitor**.

-The LTE link control driver is used to establish the LTE link automatically.
-When the device is connected to the nRF Cloud, you can use the LTE Link Monitor to send AT commands and receive the response.
+The `LTE Link Monitor`_ application, implemented as part of `nRF Connect for Desktop`_  can be used to send AT commands to the device and receive the responses.

+By default, the asset tracker supports firmware updates through :ref:`lib_aws_fota`.

 Requirements
 ************

-* The following development board:
+* One of the following development boards:

     * nRF9160 DK board (PCA10090)
+    * Thingy:91 (PCA20035)

 * .. include:: /includes/spm.txt